Donderstal/IRL_RPG/README.md

 RPG Game in Node.js, Svelte and HTML5 Canvas

 #### INSTALLATION
 NOTE: as of now the project is mostly experimental.
-You can download it, but it will only have limited functionalities
+You can download it, but it will only have limited functionalities.
+The latest working version of IRL_RPG can be found on the Next branch When we get to that point, the Master branch will contain the latest stable release

 Clone the repo to a folder on your machine
 Run ```bash